 In order to do our part to stop the spread of COVID-19, our team will be working from home.
 For quickest response, please .

-Abdiel joined CCI as Program Assistant in 2019.
-Previously, Abdiel was a gallery manager at Galería Estéreo in Mexico City.
-Abdiel jump-started a career in the arts after co-curating En Voyage: Hybridity and Vodou in Haitian Art at the Grinnell College Museum of Art and subsequently joining 18th Street Arts Center as the 2018 Getty Marrow Undergraduate Curatorial Programs Intern.
+Previously, abdiel was a gallery manager at Galería Estéreo in Mexico City. abdiel jump-started a career in the arts and culture sector after co-curating En Voyage: Hybridity and Vodou in Haitian Art at the Grinnell College Museum of Art and subsequently joining 18th Street Arts Center as the 2018 Getty Marrow Undergraduate Curatorial Programs Intern.
 Outside of CCI, abdiel works as a research assistant for Dr. Veronica Terriquez on her book project on the political activism of the adolescent and young adult children of immigrants. abdiel is also the founder of the apartment art gallery Arrullar, which is currently on a hiatus and aims to explore how LA-based BIPOC artists experiment with aesthetic world-making practices outside the conventional white cube.